 We had some time to settle in before meeting at around 7 pm in time for Mohammad to take us for a little scramble up one of the rocks to view a fabulous sun set, turning the desert from gold to red…

-A delicious dinner was served in the main tent and a fire outside where we could lay on thin mattresses and gaze up at the amazing clear night sky… well a bit of cloud was present on the first day but this didn’t stop Mohammad from giving us an interesting astronomy lesson, pointing out constellations with his powerful lazer.
+A delicious dinner was served in the main tent and a fire was lit outside where we could lay on thin mattresses and gaze up at the amazing clear night sky… well a bit of cloud was present on the first day but this didn’t stop Mohammad from giving us an interesting astronomy lesson, pointing out constellations with his powerful lazer.

 By now the temperature had dropped significantly and we retired to our tents ensuring we were well wrapped up with several layers!